-- A. JV Division - Players may be substituted freely on defense, with the exception of the starting pitcher who may not return to the mound once he is removed from the mound.
-The continuous batting order (see Rule 3-1-7) must be maintained throughout the game. - B. Varsity Division Starters may be withdrawn and re-entered once, with the exception of the starting pitcher who may not return to the mound once he has been removed from the mound.
+- A. JV Division Players may be substituted freely on defense, with the exception of the pitcher who may not return to the mound once he is removed from the mound.
+The continuous batting order (see Rule 3-1-7) must be maintained throughout the game. - B. Varsity Division Starters may be withdrawn from the game and re-entered once.
+Once a pitcher has been relieved on the mound, he may not return to the mound at any time during the game.